ItalianSquirel/TypeCast/README.md

 We are excited to take on this project, and we hope you enjoy playing TypeCast as much as we enjoy creating it!

+## Bug Notice
+Important: There is a known bug when typing "yes" to cast again after reeling in a Mahi Mahi fish.
+We're working to resolve this issue.

 ## Stay Tuned!

 Follow this GitHub repository for updates on our progress, contribute your ideas, and join us in our journey to combine fishing and typing in an engaging gaming experience.